mandelsoft/spiff/README.md

 If is poassible to read a multi-document yaml, also.
 If the type `multiyaml` is given, a list node with the yaml document root nodes is returned.

+The yaml or json document can also read as _template_ by specifying the type `template`.
+Here the result will be a template value, that can be used like regular inline templates.

 If the read type is set to `import`, the file content is read as yaml document and the root node is used to substitute the expression.
 Potential dynaml